-The Annual General Meeting is scheduled for February 19, 2017, after the Divine Liturgy.

-On the Agenda:
+The Annual General Meeting is scheduled for February 25, 2018, after the Divine Liturgy.
+On the Agenda: - Financial and other committee reports.

-- Financial and other committee reports.Election of a new Church Board. - Members in good standing will be able to vote.
+Members in good standing will be able to vote.
 All are invited to attend.

 PLEASE, PLAN TO ATTEND!